Easy Sheet Pan Roasted Butternut Squash Tacos

-These bright, beautiful, and easy Sheet Pan Roasted Butternut Squash Tacos are a lovely way to lift your spirits during these cold winter months.
-Caramelized cubes of spiced squash are tucked into corn tortillas with piquant pickled red onions, creamy avocado slices, and a sprinkle of herbaceous cilantro for a vegan, gluten free, weeknight ready addition to your Taco Tuesday rotation!
+These bright, beautiful, and Easy Butternut Squash Tacos are a delicious way to bring warmth to your table during the chilly winter months.
+Caramelized cubes of spiced squash are tucked into homemade corn tortillas and topped with pickled red onions, creamy avocado slices, and fresh cilantro.

 whole butternut squash, bunch of cilantro, green onions, avocado, chiles, red onion, lime and spices for making butternut squash tacos laid out on a table.